 # ...

-By creating a new DocumentLayout
+By starting over with a new DocumentLayout

-, we ignore all of the
+, we ignore

 But before jumping right to coding, let’s review how layout objects